subshell/helm-charts/charts/sophora-dashboard/latest/README.md

-# Helm Chart: Sophora Dashboard (old version)
+# Helm Chart: Sophora Dashboard

-This chart deploys the old version of the Sophora Dashboard that uses an ingress for external access over HTTP(S).
+This chart deploys the Sophora Dashboard with an ingress for external access over HTTP(S).

 ## Example values.yaml